Steve answers the questions he is asked most about leadership

 What is a measure of success for developing leaders?

-The results?
-Great companies have leaders while managers run average companies!
+The results: Great companies have leaders, while managers run average companies!

 Is it asking too much of a leader to keep people’s loyalty in a company that is downsizing?

-Leadership is more about enabling people to do their best & become the best and that my friend develops loyalty.
+Leadership is more about enabling people to do their best & become the best, and that, my friend, develops loyalty.

 An emerging trend in the new economy is working at home and teams connected via the web.
 How can one be a leader without regular eye-to-eye contact?

-Most leaders still go to the “office” regularly.
+Most leaders still regularly visit the “office.”

 I would recommend having weekly or semi-weekly meetings to allow all the employees a chance to meet each other face-to-face, even if it is via videoconferencing.

-And then deal with poor performers as the exception not the rule.
+And then deal with poor performers as the exception, not the rule.